VIRUS DIARY: We eloped, just not the way we’d planned

 SANTA FE, N.M.
-(AP) — The plan was to elope in April in New York City, where my fiancee, Julie Trolle, lives.
+(AP) — The plan was to elope in April in New York City, where my fiancee, Julie Trolle, lived.

 When the coronavirus hit, I canceled my flight from El Paso, where I was covering immigration.
 Julie, a doctoral candidate in biology at New York University, walked to her lab each day passing rows of refrigerator trucks.